SumedhaShetty/GCPBackupDRAutomation/README.md

 # AGMPowerLib

 A Powershell module that allows PowerShell users to issue complex API calls to Actifio Global Manager.
-This module contains what we call composite functions, these being complex combination of API endpoints.
+This module contains composite functions, these being complex combination of API endpoints.

 ### Table of Contents
 **[Prerequisites](#prerequisites)**<br>